Anthony Field: The Wiggles

 By the mid-1990s, despite the success of the Wiggles, Field reported being suicidal and "frequently gripped by anxiety, sadness, and negativity".
 By mid-2004, shortly after his marriage and the birth of his first child, Field's serious medical issues, worsened by their heavy tour schedule, caused him to consider quitting or re-inventing the Wiggles, despite their great success in the U.K. and North America.
 After meeting chiropractor James Stoxen in Chicago in 2004, Field improved his health to the point that he was able to continue.
 He began to hire teams of chiropractors for himself, his fellow bandmembers, and castmembers in every city they performed, which he credited with making it possible for them to fulfill their touring requirements.
 In early 2013, Field became the only original member of the group to remain after Fatt, Cook, and Page retired.
 He remained in the group because he wanted to continue to educate children and as Wiggles manager Paul Field stated, "to placate American, British and Canadian business partners".

 In July 2020, he and the other classic Wiggles appeared in the Soul Movers music video for "Circles Baby".

 Field's musical influences include Lightning Hopkins, Elvis Presley, and The Rolling Stones.
-He plays several instruments, including the tin whistle, bagpipes, guitar, drums, trumpet, violin, bouzouki and didgeridoo.
+He plays several instruments, including the tin whistle, bagpipes, guitar, drums, trumpet, violin, bouzouki, banjo and didgeridoo.
 Field, with input from the other members, produced most of the Wiggles' music, DVDs, and live shows.